Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Detailed Methods

 \subsubsection{Primary Model Specification}

 The pre-registered primary model was a GLMM with logit link and case random intercept $u_l \sim \mathcal{N}(0, \sigma^2_u)$~\cite{barr2013random, bolker2009glmm}.

-\paragraph{Protocol adaptation (D-006).} The GLMM random intercept $u_l$ proved redundant: with each benchmark item observed exactly once per model--configuration cell, the case-level clustering is modest and multiple optimizers failed to converge reliably.
-We therefore implemented a \textbf{cluster-robust logistic regression} that retains the identical fixed-effect specification while replacing the random intercept with sandwich (Huber--White) standard errors clustered at the case level~\cite{cameron2015practitioner}.
-This is strictly more conservative: cluster-robust SEs are at least as wide as GLMM SEs when intracluster correlation is low, and the fixed-effect point estimates are invariant (verified across all attempted GLMM specifications).
+\paragraph{Protocol adaptation (D-006).} The GLMM random intercept $u_l$ proved redundant in practice: with each benchmark item observed exactly once per model--configuration cell, the case-level clustering is relatively modest in this design, and multiple optimizers failed to converge reliably during initial fitting attempts.
+We therefore implemented a \textbf{cluster-robust logistic regression} that retains the identical fixed-effect specification while replacing the random intercept term with sandwich (Huber--White) standard errors clustered at the case level~\cite{cameron2015practitioner}.
+This adaptation is strictly more conservative in its inference: cluster-robust SEs are at least as wide as GLMM SEs whenever the intracluster correlation is low, and the fixed-effect point estimates themselves are invariant to this choice (which we have verified across all attempted GLMM specifications).
 The pre-registered likelihood ratio tests for H2 and H3 were accordingly conducted as cluster-robust Wald tests (deviation log, Table~\ref{tab:deviations}).
-The specification curve includes both the GLMM (for a representative subset) and the cluster-robust estimator, confirming that conclusions are invariant to this choice.
+The specification curve includes both the GLMM (for a representative subset of specifications) and the cluster-robust estimator, which confirms that conclusions are invariant to the choice of inference procedure.